 Schulich Leader Scholarships

 Students enrolling in post secondary programs in Science, Technology, Engineering, and Mathematics are eligible to request to be nominated for the Schulich Leader Scholarships.
 Scholarship criteria include two of the following: exceptional high grades, demonstrated leadership in school life and community life, or evidence of entrepreneurial talent, and/or financial need.
 The school is able to nominate one student for the scholarship.
-If you are interested in being nominated for this award please complete a Student Biography Form, with an attached cover letter indicating why you believe you are a worthy candidate, to Ms. Beck or Mr. Accili by January 8th.
+If you are interested in being nominated for this award please complete a Student Biography Form, with an attached cover letter indicating why you believe you are a worthy candidate, to Ms. Beck or Mr. Accili by the first week in January..
 Late submissions will not be accepted.
 For detailed information about the program, please visit: www.schulichleaders.com.